The 12 Best Eczema Creams for Head- to- Toe Relief, According to Dermatologists

 Dr. Hayag often prescribes topical steroid creams to her clients due to their effectiveness in rapidly treating redness, inflammation, and itchiness.
 Specifically, she likes calcineurin inhibitors such as tacrolimus (Protopic) and pimecrolimus (Elidel) for reducing the immune response that causes these irritations.
 These are great non-steroidal creams that help maintain control of eczema and decrease the number of eczema flare-ups, she adds.

-She also recommends crisaborale (Eucrisa) as a non-steroidal cream that can be used in children as young as 2-years-old, and mupiricin ointment, which is a topical prescription antibiotic for staph infections commonly found in eczema patients.
-(Related: The Best Moisturizers for Every Skin Type)
+She also recommends crisaborale (Eucrisa) as a non-steroidal cream that can be used in children as young as 2 years old, and mupiricin ointment, which is a topical prescription antibiotic for staph infections commonly found in eczema patients.
+(Related: The Best Body Washes for Eczema, According to Dermatologists.)

 Best Over-the-Counter Eczema Creams

 Since eczema needs to be diagnosed by a physician, scheduling an appointment with your doctor is a good first step.
-But if you're looking for a nourishing, hydrating product to help treat dry, irritated skin without seeing a professional, there are plenty of moisturizers you can buy online without a prescription—although some are better than others.
-Just be sure to avoid creams, lotions, and ointments containing fragrances and perfumes, and patch-test products on your skin for 24-48 hours before going ham and applying it all over, advises Dr. Hayag.
+But if you're looking for a nourishing, hydrating product to help treat dry, irritated skin without seeing a professional, there are plenty of moisturizers you can buy online without a prescription — although some are better than others.
+Just be sure to avoid creams, lotions, and ointments containing fragrances and perfumes, and patch-test products on your skin for 24 to 48 hours before going ham and applying it all over, advises Dr. Hayag.

-Ahead, the best eczema creams, according to a dermatologist.
+Ahead, the best eczema creams, according to dermatologists.

-Best Eczema Cream for Face: Avène Cicalfate Restorative Skin Cream
+Best for Face: Avène Cicalfate Restorative Skin Cream

 Best for Face and Body: Vanicream Moisturizing Lotion

 Perfect if you can't stand heavy, thick consistencies, this lightweight cream has a non-greasy, fragrance-free formula that's suitable for use on the body and face, making it a great option for people who prefer a low-maintenance moisturizing routine, notes Dr. Hayag.
-(Related: Best Body Lotion for Your Skin)
+It's formulated without common chemical skin irritants, including dyes, lanolin, formaldehyde, and parabens, and has even been awarded the Seal of Acceptance from the National Eczema Association.

 Best Lotion: Curél Skincare Extra Dry Skin Therapy Hydra Silk Moisturizer